Mass media in Turkey: Cinema

 Statue of Türkan Şoray.
 She is known as "Sultan" of the Cinema of Turkey.

 The Turkish film art and industry, or Yeşilçam (Green Pine), is an important part of Turkish culture, and has flourished over the years, delivering entertainment to audiences in Turkey, expatriates across Europe, and more recently prospering in the Arab world and in rare cases, the United States.
 The first movie exhibited in the Ottoman Empire was the Lumiere Brothers' 1895 film, L'Arrivée d'un train en gare de La Ciotat, which was shown in Istanbul in 1896.
 The first Turkish-made film was a documentary entitled Ayastefanos'taki Rus Abidesinin Yıkılışı (Demolition of the Russian Monument at San Stefano), directed by Fuat Uzkınay and completed in 1914.
 The first narrative film, Sedat Simavi's The Spy, was released in 1917.
 Turkey's first sound film was shown in 1931.

 The number of cinema spectator has risen since 2000, in parallel to economic growth, political liberalisation and improved quality of theatres.
 In 2009, around 255 movies were distributed in Turkey, with a reach of 35 million, of which 70 Turkish movies, which capitalised half of the audience.
 The cinema audience though remains below European average, and limited to the main cities.

 40 movies are produced yearly in Turkey.
 Award-winning Turkish films have often been supported by the European Union Eurimages film fund and by the Turkish Ministry of Culture, sometimes attracting more audience abroad than domestically.
 Two Turkish film companies have been bought by foreign investors in 2007 (Cinemars by USA's Colony Capital and AFM by Eurasia Cinemas from Russia).

+Digital Press

+T24 is a digital-based news website.

+When it comes to digital broadcasting and the press, according to the Reuters Institute for the Study of Journalism, digital media is the primary source of news in Turkey, with 71% of Turks using it to access news, while 49% use social media as their primary news source.
+The Government of Turkey also introduced a regulatory law called the "Regulation on the Presentation of Radio, Television, and On-Demand Broadcasts on the Internet," granting the Radio and Television Supreme Council (RTÜK) the authority to require "media service providers" to obtain broadcasting licenses.

+National broadcasters that operate primarily through the internet in Turkey include T24, bianet, Diken, Gazete Duvar, Gazeteport, and OdaTV.

+Foreign broadcasters that provide Turkish-language news coverage primarily through the internet in Turkey include Euronews Türkçe, BBC Türkçe, and DW Türkçe.